 About half of the Packers' team didn't wear long sleeves during pregame warm-ups, including receivers Randall Cobb, Jordy Nelson and Jarrett Boykin, running back Eddie Lacy, linebacker A.J.
 Hawk and the entire offensive line.
 About 10-15 49ers didn't wear long sleeves, including linebacker Patrick Willis, receiver Anquan Boldin, left tackle Joe Staley, running back Frank Gore and Kaepernick.

-Fox sideline reporter Erin Andrews wasn't among those trying to act tough.
+Fox sideline reporter Erin Andrews wasn't trying to act tough.
 She brought a bunch of battery-operated heating equipment for her assignment covering the game outside.

 — Erin Andrews (@ErinAndrews) January 5, 2014